Mount Ranier Facts

 Mount Ranier Physical Description

 That’s due to the nature of the region surrounding it.
-Relative to the lowest region around it, it stand the highest of any point in its region of the world.
+Relative to the lowest region around it, it ranks as the highest of any point in its region of the world.
 It additionally has a proportionately great width, making for an outline that stands out for any who see it.

 More precisely, the total area of the base of this majestic formation measures an astonishing 100 sq mi (259 sq km).
 At its top, however, yet another volcanic feature captures one’s attention.
 Amazingly, the summit possesses not one, but two incredible craters.

-Each of these, furthermore, measures more than 1,000 ft (300 m) in diamter.
+Each of these wonders measures more than 1,000 ft (300 m) in diameter.
 The one on the eastern side measures slightly larger than the one on the western side.
 The eastern of the mountain on also slightly overlaps the one formed on the western side of the volcano.